Why Rank and Company Matter

 This isn't quite right.
 Viacom Interactive didn't take Paramount . . .
 Viacom Interactive (if that's even the proper company title) was a division of Viacom Consumer Products, which at the time of the quote in 2005 was simply the licensing arm of Viacom.
 The Interactive group oversaw licensing related to computer game and similar content, in the same way that Paula Block's Licensed Publishing oversaw licensing of printed works.

-, and then Paramount Television that actually made Trek on TV around that time or Paramount Pictures for movie-making.
+Put another way, at the time you had Viacom, its Viacom Entertainment Group, its subsidiary Paramount Communications, and then Paramount Television that actually made Trek on TV around that time or Paramount Pictures for movie-making.
 That ends up looking like this:

 VEG -> PaC -> PaT